-Floating University Program
+Floating University Programme

 Educating the next generation of marine researchers and engineers

-Floating University Program
+Floating University Programme

 Educating the next generation of marine researchers and engineers